chri-miche/sta-exam/typst/slides.typ

       - A.k.a. #emph[Terminal]
     - We will merge c.c.s
       - Only one terminal is going to be the new center
-    - Remove c.c.s with nodes "too far away" #pause
+    - Remove nodes separating c.c.s "too far away" #pause
   2. Cluster *at least half* of the nodes
     - Required for #polylog-hint[few] colors *network decompositions* ]